outdreamer/build-a-cure/docs/tasks/function_to_do.md

                   - 'prediction function of usage being used as an input to discussions which are an input to usage, so the function/paper is used more often, and becomes more accurate at predicting usage bc its usage predictions made it used more'
                 - relevance in the form of usefulness/efficiency structures:
                   - function output (usage predictions) created a function input (usage)
+                - the opposite would be ridiculous self-defeating structures:
+                  - function output (high access & site crash from server overload) prevented a function input (using the paper)
         - aligning
           - actual intent & stated intent align (sincerity)
           - relevance structures align (at same intervals/points)